SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`

+## Upgrading to Renku 2.21.0

+Renku now deploys `valkey` instead of the bitnami `redis` chart.

+* DELETE `redis`, the whole section.
+The valkey settings differ differently.
+* NEW `valkey`, replacing the section above.
+It keeps `install`, `createSecret` and `password` with the same meaning as before, and passes the rest on to the valkey chart.
+Valkey authenticates through ACL users rather than a single password, so the password key is configured under `valkey.auth.aclUsers.default.passwordKey` instead of `redis.auth.existingSecretPasswordKey`; it still defaults to `redis-password`, so the existing password is kept.
+The secret *name* no longer needs to be repeated, `valkey.auth.usersExistingSecret` is templated from `global.redis.existingSecret`.
+  The chart fails with an explanatory message if these disagree.
+* EDIT `global.redis.host`, from `renku-redis` to `renku-valkey`.
+This section is *not* renamed, so that deployments pointing renku at their own redis or valkey keep working across the upgrade.
+* EDIT `global.redis.port`, from `26379` (the sentinel port) to `6379`.
+* EDIT `global.redis.sentinel.enabled`, from `true` to `false`.
+The valkey chart does not support sentinel.
+Keep this set to `true` only when pointing `global.redis` at an external sentinel backed instance, together with `valkey.install: false`.
+* DELETE `global.redis.clientLabel`.
+It labelled the client pods for the network policy that the bitnami chart brought along.

 ## Upgrading to Renku 2.18.0

 * DELETE `enableInternalGitlab`, it is now not possible to configure Renku to use an "internal" GitLab instance.
 Admins can set up a GitLab integration instead.